Destinations Greece The Cyclades Paros

 Antiparos ferry + Chora day

-The 15-minute ferry from Pounta (15 minutes south of Parikia by car) to Antiparos's Chora — €8 each way, runs every 30 minutes year-round.
-Walk the single main pedestrian street, eat lunch at Captain Pipinos on the harbour, swim at Sunset Beach at the south end of the village.
+The ferry from Pounta (about 15 minutes south of Parikia by car) crosses to Antiparos in roughly seven minutes — a few euros each way, running frequently year-round.
+Walk the single main pedestrian street through Chora, drive down to Captain Pipinos at Agios Georgios for seafood on the water, swim at Sifneiko (the sunset beach) behind the town.
 Quieter, smaller, the slower Cycladic pace Paros had 20 years ago.
 A full-day trip; back on the evening ferry.

-15-min ferry from Pounta€8 each wayFull day trip
+≈7-min ferry from PountaA few euros each wayFull day trip

 Despotiko archaeological islet

-The uninhabited islet off Antiparos's southwest coast — still being excavated, the 7th-century-BC Temple of Apollo and surrounding sanctuary, opened to public visits in 2014.
-Boats from Agios Georgios harbour on Antiparos (€10, 20-minute ride, runs in summer only).
+The uninhabited islet off Antiparos's southwest coast — still being excavated — the 7th-century-BC sanctuary of Apollo, one of the most significant in the Cyclades.
+Boats run from Agios Georgios harbour on Antiparos in summer; site-only tickets start around €7, half-day cruises that take in the beaches run more.
 Bring water, a hat, real shoes.
-The archaeology dig is still active; you might be there when something gets unearthed.
+The dig is still active; you might be there when something gets unearthed.

 Sailing day · Antiparos & the south coves